 While the petition is pending, departments can check its status using the receipt number and view average processing times on USCIS’s case status website.

-If the petition is approved, USCIS will mail a TN approval notice (Form I-797A Notice of Action) to FSIS.
+If the petition is approved, USCIS will mail an E-3 approval notice (Form I-797A Notice of Action) to FSIS.
 FSIS will send the following documents to the HR specialist for distribution:

-TN status should automatically begin/continue upon the TN approval notice start date.
-The employee should not need to leave the U.S. and reenter to begin/continue TN employment unless a Form I-797B has been issued.
-However, in the event this happens, FSIS will explain the necessary next steps in the memo to the employee.
+E-3 status should automatically begin/continue upon the approval notice’s start date.
+The employee should not need to leave the U.S. and reenter to begin/continue E-3 employment unless a Form I-797B has been issued.
+If an I-797B was issued, the individual must follow the E-3 entry procedures to begin E-3 employment.

 Cancellation of employment